 One of the largest associations of professional counselors in the world, CSI’s annual active membership is equally balanced between professional and student members.
 Among the professional members, over 1,600 are counselor educators and supervisors while the remainder are practicing counselors in all settings and specialties of counseling.
 CSI activities occur primarily through our active chapters located in counselor education programs in five regions in the United States and in counselor training programs beyond U.S. borders.

 Thomas University founded the first “Rehabilitation Counseling” chapter in the Honor Society’s history, and we are proud of our Chi Sigma Iota chapter, “Rho Chi Sigma.”
 Over the years, we have expanded our chapter to incorporate an annual plan that includes advocacy for multiple local charities.
 We provide outreach to various local communities and offer students the chance to be active members of our chapter through leadership and participation efforts to spread the efforts of the counseling profession.
 Our chapter offers yearly training seminars to our members, access to nationwide networking sites, free webinars, and research material to support the counseling field.

 Students with a minimum GPA of 3.5 and whom have completed at least three full time semesters can request review for induction.
 Our student run organization has an active Facebook page that once inducted you are asked to join.
 Students are encouraged to run for office and elections are held yearly.
 We are a service led honor society, and charity and advocacy are our key goals each year.
-We strive to server others and welcome graduate students in the Clinical Rehabilitation and Mental Health Counseling program to join this amazing organization, and become part of a network of other members, that can assist you through your career of helping others.
+We strive to server others and welcome graduate students in the Masters of Science in Counseling (MSC) program to join this amazing organization, and become part of a network of other members, that can assist you through your career of helping others.